Coxa Saltans | Internal vs External | Iliopsoas vs ITB

 Prognostic Factors

-Overall: Good outcomes in properly selected patients (Refractory pain, failed 6 months of rehab).
+Overall: Good outcomes in properly selected patients (refractory pain, failed a structured trial of physiotherapy).

 Internal Snapping (Iliopsoas):